grannycart/subworld-shortstory1/second-version-draft.md

 Captain Percy's voice filled the sonar compartment, amplified over the submarine's PA.
 "Until further notice, keep it quiet if you please.
 I would like to avoid an encounter with any authority figures today.
 Thank you."

+The extra quiet without the electric motors running gave Cassandra an opportunity to really listen closely to the contact.
+She put little hash marks down on the scrap paper on the sill in front of her, carefully tracking the ship's movements.
+They had begun a slow turn to starboard.
+That was a good sign, being that it was the opposite direction from the way the *Prospect* had turned.
+But it was also likely that it was just a short jog to enable the ship to listen behind their propellers and make sure they hadn't directly overshot the target they were looking for.

+In a matter of a few minutes her suspicions were confirmed as she could hear the propellers coming back towards her, the strength of the signal increasing.
+They put themselves right back on their previous course towards the point where the *Prospect* had submerged.
+Now within two nautical miles.

+That was when Cassandra heard what she could only describe as a pulse of energy escape from the hull of the ship.
+She yanked the headphones off her head and a second later a loud ping resonated off of and right through the hull of the submarine.

+There was a commotion up in the control room.
+They had apparently not been expecting to be pinged.

+Active sonar.
+That resolved any questions about whether the ship was military or civilian.
+There was no reason for a civilian ship to be equipped with active sonar.
+It was a tool only for searching for submerged craft, something that only a vessel with some kind of enforcement mission would have call for.

+Cassandra glanced at the ranging gear.
+It was lit up with the range and bearing of the source of the ping.
+It automatically engaged whenever it detected a signal as energetic as an active ping.

+"1.73 nautical miles, bearing 0-2-5."
+She read off the ranging gear for the control room to hear.
+Hemi would probably appreciate the precision.
+Active sonar had the property of both revealing their location and also giving them precise information on the location of their pursuers.

+[//]: # (Cassandra hears the boat turn towards their location.)